illuminairy-ai/snowflake-ai/README.md

 Snowflake-AI
 =======

-Snowflake-AI is a Snowflake-centric Enterprise AI/ML framework with tight integration of popular Python data science libraries, e.g., Pandas, Scikit-Learn, Tensorflow, Pytorch, MLFlow, etc. This project simplifies the process of integrating your company's Snowflake data with those popular libraries, making it easier to develop and deploy machine learning models.
+*Snowflake_AI* is a Snowflake-centric **Enterprise AI/ML** framework with tight integration of popular Python data science libraries, e.g., *Pandas*, *Scikit-Learn*, *Tensorflow*, *Pytorch*, *MLFlow*, etc. This project simplifies the process of integrating your company's Snowflake data with those popular libraries, making it easier to develop and deploy machine learning models.

 Installation
 ------

-Before getting started, ensure you have Poetry installed on your system.
+Before getting started, ensure you have *Poetry* installed on your system.
 You can install Poetry by following the instructions [here](https://python-poetry.org/docs/).

-Next, clone this repository and navigate to the project directory:
+Next, clone [*this*](https://github.com/tonyxliu/snowflake-ai.git) repository and navigate to the project directory (assume you are in bash terminal):

 ```bash
 git clone https://github.com/tonyxliu/snowflake-ai.git